JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/All_Conflict_is_Evil.md

 Typical of the comments is this one from reader, Gloria Colot, of Qld., Australia:

 “It is essential that this statement be understood in its entirety, therefore the meaning of the word ‘evil’ should be clarified.
 There are four levels of human misconduct; error, evil, sin, and iniquity.
-On [UB 67:1.4](/en/The_Urantia_Book/67#p1_4) _The Urantia Book_ tells us:”
+On <a id="a40_208"></a>[UB 67:1.4](/en/The_Urantia_Book/67#p1_4) _The Urantia Book_ tells us:”

 “‘Error might be regarded as a misconception or distortion of reality.
 Evil is a partial realization, or maladjustment or distortion of reality.
 But sin is a purposeful resistance to divine reality—a conscious choosing to oppose spiritual progress—while iniquity consists in an open and persistent defiance of recognized reality and signifies such a degree of personality disintegration as to border on cosmic insanity.’”

 “It can be deduced from this that conflict may be evil but not sinful or iniquitous.”

-“On [UB 100:4.1](/en/The_Urantia_Book/100#p4_1), an apparent contradiction appears in this quotation, ‘New religious insights arise out of conflicts which initiate the choosing of new and better reaction habits in the place of older and inferior reaction patterns.
+“On <a id="a46_4"></a>[UB 100:4.1](/en/The_Urantia_Book/100#p4_1), an apparent contradiction appears in this quotation, ‘New religious insights arise out of conflicts which initiate the choosing of new and better reaction habits in the place of older and inferior reaction patterns.
 New meanings only emerge amid conflict; and conflict persists only in the face of refusal to espouse the higher values connoted in superior meanings.
 Religious perplexities are inevitable; there can be no growth without psychic conflict and spiritual agitation.’”

-“On [UB 3:5.5-14](/en/The_Urantia_Book/3#p5_5) there are nine examples of ‘the uncertainties and the vicissitudes of existence. . . ’ Conflict seems to be inherent in all nine of these examples:”
+“On <a id="a48_4"></a>[UB 3:5.5-14](/en/The_Urantia_Book/3#p5_5) there are nine examples of ‘the uncertainties and the vicissitudes of existence. . . ’ Conflict seems to be inherent in all nine of these examples:”

 “1.
 Is courage—strength of character—desirable?
 Then must man be reared in an environment which necessitates grappling with hardships and reacting to disappointments.”
 “2.
 Is altruism—service of one’s fellows—desirable?
 Then must life experience provide for encountering situations of social inequality.”